szetyng/Guardrails/README.md

 - [ ] p3: if Ration wins, how does Head decide on what R to use.
 Something that works in tandem with `declareWinner`?
 - [ ] p4: monitor decides whether or not it wants to do its job -> if random number <= monitoring freq, where freq is in range (0,1)
 - [ ] p6: how does agent decide if they want to appeal?
 Probably similar to compliancy in p2

+### P2: how does agent decide how much to demand?
+- base holons: always demand half of capacity
+- intermediary holons: always demand 0.75 of capacity

 **Maybe todo, maybe simplify**
 - [ ] p1: how does homeless agent decide to apply or not?